Battle of Kabul (1992–1996): 1996

 In September 1996 the Taliban seized Kabul.
-In its first action, the Islamic militant group publicly hanged former president, Najibullah, and his brother, perceiving them to be puppets loyal to nations other than Afghanistan.
+In its first action, the Islamic militant group publicly hanged former president Mohammad Najibullah and his brother General Shahpur Ahmadzai, perceiving them to be puppets loyal to nations other than Afghanistan.
 All key government installations appeared to be in the Taliban's hands within hours, including the presidential palace and the ministries of defense, security and foreign affairs.
 The Islamic Emirate of Afghanistan was proclaimed, securing recognition from Saudi Arabia, Pakistan, the United Arab Emirates and the partially recognized Chechen Republic of Ikheria.
 A rigidly strict version of Sharia was imposed upon the population.

 Massoud's militia and other groups decided to retreat to the north to reduce civilian casualties.
 The United Islamic Front for the Salvation of Afghanistan, a coalition of various armed factions known in the Pakistani and Western media as the "Northern Alliance", was constituted in opposition to the Taliban under the leadership of Massoud.